Southwest Wisconsin has fractured bedrock beneath generally thin soils, putting groundwater at risk for contamination.

 No. This is a confusing misconception.
 The percentage of affected wells is lower.
 In our first round of sampling, 42% of wells were contaminated.
 In the second sampling event, 27% of wells were affected.

 Later resampling targeted wells known to be contaminated in order to try to identify the source(s) of that contamination.

 Is more sampling planned?

-Yes.
-Our sampling to identify the source(s) of contamination is planned to be repeated in all four seasons.
+No. We have now completed four rounds of sampling.
 The following results show the percentage and number of resampled wells that tested positive for contamination of fecal origin from humans, cattle, and/or swine: